Abyan conflict

-The Abyan conflict was a series of clashes between forces of AQAP (Al-Qaeda in the Arabian Peninsula) loyal to Yemeni president Abdrabbuh Mansur Hadi, and forces loyal to Southern Movement for the control of Abyan between 2016 and 2018.
+The Abyan conflict was a series of clashes between forces of al-Qaeda in the Arabian Peninsula (AQAP) loyal to Yemeni president Abdrabbuh Mansur Hadi, and forces loyal to Southern Movement for the control of Abyan Governorate between 2016 and 2018.

 Background

-Abyan was a stronghold for AQAP at the beginning of the civil war.
+Abyan Governorate was a stronghold for al-Qaeda in the Arabian Peninsula at the beginning of the Yemeni civil war.
 AQAP was beginning to take pieces of southern Abyan in late 2016, when they captured Zinjibar and other towns.
 An internal crisis erupted in Abyan between the legitimate AQAP emir, Tawfiq Belaidi (brother of the late AQAP emir Hamza al-Zinjibari) and another AQAP warlord named Abu Anas al-Sanani, over who would succeed Hamza.
 It is unclear who won the day, but the conflict killed 7 and wounded 9.

 Clashes and other incidents

 On February 21, AQAP militants withdrew from Ahwar city, after a failed attempt to consolidate control.
 AQAP militants attacked a popular resistance checkpoint, killing three, before erecting their own checkpoints and flying al-Qaeda's flag from government buildings.

 Militiamen from the Bakazim tribe massed outside Ahwar in response.
 AQAP agreed to withdraw under the terms of a tribal mediation allowing the group free passage through the city.

 On March 8, AQAP gunmen abducted government official Haidara Daha at al Musaymir, west of Zinjibar.
 AQAP was consolidating control in Abyan governorate and targeted local leaders and officials opposed to its expansion.

 On March 26–27, three US drone strikes killed eight AQAP members and three beekeepers in Al Mahfad District.
 Two Saudi planes launched rockets into an old office of the local government in Zinjibar, setting the building on fire.
 10 AQAP fighters were believed to be killed.

 On April 8, more than 35 Hadi Yemeni government soldiers were captured by AQAP soldiers in Ahwar.
 17-20+ of them were executed by firing squad.
 The others were wounded but still alive, while others were believed to have escaped and reached safety.
 The soldiers were travelling from Aden to Al Mahrah Governorate via Ahwar, and were ambushed while passing Ahwar.

 On April 9, AQAP denied that its fighters executed the soldiers, blaming a local fighter named Ali Aqel.
 "We entered Ahwar around two months ago to chase this corrupt individual and his gang", the statement said.

 On April 14, an airstrike hit an AQAP checkpoint in the Al Kawd, killing 10 AQAP militants. tribal fighters loyal to Hadi ambushed an AQAP convoy in Mafhad, killing 3, including a commander, Amjad al-Wahti.

 On April 17, two airstrikes hit Zinjibar, targeting the house of Tariq al-Fadhli.
 No information about casualties was provided.